 Vision: An equitable food system that is community driven and improves the quality of life for all.

-Our team consists of five food systems experts that provides leadership and technical support to communities interested in food council development across North Carolina.
+Our team consists of food systems experts that provides leadership and technical support to communities interested in food council development across North Carolina.
 We offer a diverse skill set that includes robust community engagement, strategic planning, organizational development, systems thinking, dynamic facilitation experience, and community food systems strategy.

-Led by the Center for Environmental Farming Systems (CEFS), this project’s partners are Carolina Farm Stewardship Association (CFSA), Appalachian Sustainable Agriculture Project (ASAP) and Care Share Health Alliance.
+Led by the Center for Environmental Farming Systems (CEFS), this project’s partners include the Appalachian Sustainable Agriculture Project (ASAP), Care Share Health Alliance, Carolina Farm Stewardship Association (CFSA), Committee on Racial Equity in the Food System (CORE), and the Rural Center.